 This one has over 48% positive reviews on Amazon and also bears the tag of Amazon’s Choice.
 However, do not expect this device to last you a lifetime.
 The TP-Link AC1200 is priced at $39.59.

 4. Coredy N300 Mini WiFi Range Extender

 If you do not want to invest much in networking products, you may want to consider the $29.99 Coredy N300 Wi-Fi range extender.
 This one stands out from the usual crop of plug-in Wi-Fi extenders with its bright purple exterior and a bunch of helpful indicator lights.
 The best thing is that these lights help you gauge the right location for the extender.

 Plus, since it just measures 2.9 x 2.1 x 1.6 inches, you will have the neighboring outlets free.
-Other then that, it has two Ethernet ports for you to connect any wired device.
-On the downside, this N300 Wi-Fi range extender is a single band router.
+Other than that, it has two Ethernet ports for you to connect to any wired device.
+On the downside, this N300 Wi-Fi range extender is a single-band router.
 Hence, if you are sure that there isn’t much interference, you may consider buying it.

 Again, like its counterparts, setting it up is a no-brainer.
 There’s a WPS button to sync it with your router/modem.
 All you have to do is make sure that the base router is set up on 2.4 GHz.

 Furthermore, the Coredy N300 is Alexa-compatible.

 Last but not least, we have the Madpower WiFi Extender.
 Priced at $33.95, this one is a single band extender and provides speed up to 300 Mbps.
 Like the one above, this too has a bunch of LED indicators that make the job easy of setting it up.